rohan-molloy/generate-hostnames/README.md

 # generate-hostnames

 This is a bash script to generate memorable names for an IP address space.
+The output is in the style of `/etc/hosts`

 ```
 wordlist=${wordlist:-'words.txt'}